 New Approach in Substance Abuse Treatment: The Self-Medication Model

 There are many theories for addiction, and almost all of them involve “craving”.
 Much of the substance abuse treatment is based on trying to diminish or eliminate that craving.
-I think this approach takes us in the wrong direction in understanding substance abuse, and it leads to therapies that are less effective than they could be.
+I think this approach takes us in the wrong direction in understanding substance abuse and how substance abuse treatment can work.
+It leads to therapies that are less effective than they could be.
 My experience over the last seven years while treating clients in recovery with Direct Neurofeedback is that substance abuse has very little to do with craving.
 Rather, substance abuse is a form of self-medication, whose primary aim is to ameliorate the symptoms of underlying anxiety and depression (and to a much lesser extent, the symptoms of shame, guilt, boredom, ADD, the discomfort of withdrawal and other causes of acute and chronic distress).
 With this being said, employees are looking into finding effective ways of testing for drugs, especially with a drug-free work zone policy.
 Conducting something like an 11 panel drug test can help the abuser get the help they need to come off these drugs.

 In fact, because the concept of craving is off the mark, the term “addiction” is somewhat misleading.
 I think the “self-medication” model may be more accurate and consequently more helpful in guiding therapy.